blee126/OncoGPS-for-IO-Clinical-Studies/README.txt

 How to Run This Project

 1. set up your computer's environment (follow step 1 in README_original.md, ignore "spro" because this package doesn't seem to exist anymore)
-2. clone this repository by typing "git clone <url to this repo>" in the command prompt
+2. clone this repository by typing "git clone <url to this repo>" in the command prompt; this should take several minutes, as this repo contains several large files
 3. make sure you are using python 3.6, set up your environment, and run the jupyter notebook application (see "Docker" below)
 4. navigate to "code" folder; first run the Chapter 3 notebooks and then the Chapter 5 notebooks
 5. modify the code to run it on your own gene signatures and expression tables